Zurc/reactive-journey/counter-stream-example.md

 subscribe\( next-function, error-function, complete-function \)    // to react to that event I need to subscribe to it.
 3 parameter functions.

+--

 "operators like scan allows you to transform the way this data is used or looks like immensely, helps you control how the events flow through your observables."

+--

+You can think about rxjs and observables as a funnel-like approach for handling asynchronous code